CSC207-2022F-UofT/course-project-blue-guppies/README.md

 1. __Tasks__ which can be thought of as "to-do"s that don't have any timeframe attached to them.
 For example, 'Bake Cookies' is a task.
 2. __Events__ which have a specified start and end time, unlike tasks.
 For example, 'CSC207 Lecture from 1 to 2 PM' is an event.

-Our program allows the user to Create Tasks and Events, Modify Tasks and Events, Mark Tasks as complete or uncompleted, Delete Tasks and Events and clear their weekly schedule in case the user wants to start from scratch.
+Our program allows the user to Create Tasks and Events, Modify Tasks and Events, Mark Tasks as completed or uncompleted, Delete Tasks and Events and clear their weekly schedule in case the user wants to start from scratch.

 # Instructions